-Since 1996, the Yukon Geographical Place Names Board, in partnership with the Yukon Native Language Centre, has cost shared a place name photo documentation project that visually records Yukon sites and features.
-The photographs in this report are examples of place name features visually documented.
+Since 1996, the Yukon Geographical Place Names Board and the Yukon Native Language Centre have jointly conducted a place name photo documentation project that visually records Yukon sites and features.
+The landscape images in this report are examples of the cost-shared documentation.